Samiu5140/Personal-Portfolio-Web-Page-/README.md

-Project Summary
-T
-his project is a Simple Profile Page built using HTML and CSS.
+This project is a Simple Profile Page built using HTML and CSS.
 It showcases a developer's personal profile, skills, experience, and a demo video.
 The webpage is divided into multiple sections including a navigation bar, profile display, about section, skills list, experience table, video demonstration, and a contact form.
 It is styled with internal, external, and inline CSS to demonstrate different ways of styling web content.

 CSS function includes